Vegetable Lasagna

 • 1 green bell pepper diced

-• 1 (24-ounce) container sliced Baby Bella mushrooms roughly chopped
+• 1 (24-ounce) container Baby Bella mushrooms roughly chopped

 • 2 (10-ounce) boxes frozen spinach cooked according to package directions and thoroughly drained